Fire extent and severity maps

 • links with the Rural Fire Service IT infrastructure

-• automates the application of the modelling to new fires.
+• automates the processing of fires

 The Supporting fire management with the fire extent and severity maps fact sheet contains more information about the fire mapping methodology.